Which Steris Surgical Table is Right for My Facility?

 Purchasing a Surgical Table

-If your capital budget permits the acquisition of a surgical table, we are more than capable of accommodating your needs.
-To locate your sales representative, please click here.
+Assessing these will help you determine the best solution for your facility.
+If you require additional assistance with assessing and purchasing a surgical table, Soma’s professional team is available to address all your questions.
+To contact us, please click here.
 Apart from surgical tables, Soma offers a diverse range of medical equipment such as C-arms, anesthesia machines, ventilators, multi-parameter patient monitors, and numerous other products.
 Soma equipment provides an average savings of approximately 40%, enabling your facility to optimize its budget and potentially acquire other necessary equipment at a reduced cost compared to purchasing new.
 Almost all of our products are accompanied by a one-year warranty for both labor and parts.
 In the highly unlikely event of a unit failure or the need for replacement parts, we are pleased to offer these services at no additional cost.

 Renting a Surgical Table